Shopify Metrics: Which Ones to Track + Ways to Improve

 Shopify offers detailed reports that display the performance of individual products.
 Check for metrics related to the quantity of units sold for each product.

 The "Top Referrers by Sessions" metric refers to the sources that drive the most traffic or sessions to your Shopify store.
+Or, simply put, this metric answers: Who’s sending you valuable traffic?
+Are emails pulling weight?

 The metric showcases which external websites, platforms, or channels are generating the highest number of visits or sessions, leading shoppers to land on your Shopify store.